jaredpalmer/framer-router/README.md

 ```

 ## Animations
 By default, framer-router will just toggle visibilty.
 When you want to animate things, each `Route` has an optional `onEnter` and `onLeave` hook.
+Both `onEnter` and `onLeave` can call a callback function that simply emits `routeDidLeave` and `routeDidEnter` respectively.

 ```coffeescript
 # You can use a state machine, or just the `animate` API to manage intros and outros